Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 }
 ```

-Note that `TrustServerCertificate=true;Encrypt=false;MultiSubnetFailover=True` is used in the connection string due to breaking changes in _Microsoft.Data.SqlClient_ as described in [this issue](https://github.com/dotnet/SqlClient/issues/1479).
+Note that `TrustServerCertificate=true;Encrypt=false` is used in the connection string due to breaking changes in _Microsoft.Data.SqlClient_ as described in [this issue](https://github.com/dotnet/SqlClient/issues/1479).
 The same is also present in the default value of the connection string template.
 This configuration would be a security hole in production environment, but it's safe for testing and development.

 The default value of `ContainerSnapshotPath` is `"/data/Snapshots"` so you can omit that.